World Indigenous Cancer Conference 2026

 This conference is a cornerstone event for the global Indigenous health sector.
 Held every two years, it brings together Indigenous health leaders, researchers, clinicians, advocates, policymakers and whānau from around the world to tackle the cancer burden and improve outcomes for Indigenous peoples.

-Our kaimahi (staff) will present on a range of topics to highlight the experiences of Indigenous people and their whānau in accessing and receiving cancer care, and ways to improve outcomes for all.
-We will provide links to these presentations (in the table below) after the conference.
-At the end of this page you can read relevant reports and research which informed these presentations.
+Our kaimahi (staff) presented on a range of topics to highlight the experiences of Indigenous people and their whānau in accessing and receiving cancer care, and ways to improve outcomes for all.
+You can read these presentations listed in the table below.
+We have also included links to handouts, posters and the relevant reports and research which informed these presentations.

 Visit the World Indigenous Cancer Conference 2026 — heiahurumowai.org.nz website for the full programme.